 - Step 4: File the Pennsylvania LLC articles of organization

-- Step 5: Obtain an Employer Identification Number from the IRS
+- Step 5: Get an EIN from the IRS

-- Step 7: Open a Pennsylvania business bank account
+- Step 7: Open a business bank account

 - Step 8: Obtain business insurance

-Step 1: Choose a name for your Pennsylvania LLC
+Step 1: Pick a name for your LLC

 When brainstorming a business name for your LLC, make sure that it’s distinct from other businesses registered with the Pennsylvania Department of State (DOS).
 The easiest way to do so is to run your list of ideas through a name search on the PA DOS website.